Stein manifold: Non-compact Riemann surfaces are Stein manifolds

 Let X be a connected, non-compact Riemann surface.
 A deep theorem of Heinrich Behnke and Stein (1948) asserts that X is a Stein manifold.

-Another result, attributed to Hans Grauert and Helmut Röhrl (1956), states moreover that every holomorphic vector bundle on X is trivial.
-In particular, every line bundle is trivial, so $H^1(X, \mathcal O_X^*) =0$.
-The exponential sheaf sequence leads to the following exact sequence:
+Another result, attributed to Hans Grauert and Helmut Röhrl (1956), states moreover that every holomorphic vector bundle, and in particular every holomorphic line bundle, on this Riemann surface X is trivial.
+In particular, every line bundle is trivial.
+This is related to the solution of the second Cousin problem.